The Delaware Department of State is accepting applications for the Spring 2024 Internship Term. Apply Now! More Info

 The Non-Depository Institutions and Compliance staff of the Office of the State Bank Commissioner responds to consumers who have questions or complaints about Delaware financial institutions.
 Our goal is the fair resolution of consumer problems.
 We handle many different types of inquiries from consumers through the telephone and through the mail.
 Some concern the terms of credit card agreements or transactional disputes consumers may have with their credit card issuer.
 Others involve the methods used by financial institutions to collect debts from delinquent borrowers.
 A call may be about a car being repossessed and a letter could relate that a consumer was overcharged by a mortgage loan broker.
 Problems concerning loans, checking accounts, savings accounts, residential mortgages, time deposits and anything else that involves a consumer and a Delaware bank or non-depository financial institution are all handled by the Non-Depository Institutions and Compliance staff.

 The Office of the State Bank Commissioner actively promotes financial education for consumers, including increased awareness about problems with home mortgage lending.
-The Financial Literary Education Fund, established by statue in in 2009 in a law enacted by the General Assembly and signed by Governor Markell, is administered by the Office of the State Bank Commissioner.
+The Financial Literary Education Fund, established by statute in in 2009 in a law enacted by the General Assembly and signed by Governor Markell, is administered by the Office of the State Bank Commissioner.